-Free to enjoy (you will need to pay for parking if you need it)
+Free to enjoy (you will need to, pay for parking if you need it)

 Bury St Edmunds

-Nowton Park map
+About Nowton Park

 There is plenty to see at Nowton Park, brief descriptions of what to see can be found below.